A data-driven approach for topology correction in low voltage distribution networks with PVs: Conclusion

 \section{Conclusion}

 In this paper, we proposed a practical topology correction framework for LVDNs, incorporating a time-based smart meter selection strategy to mitigate the impact of PV systems and a balanced dataset construction to improve training effectiveness.
 The experimental results demonstrate that the proposed framework is highly robust, maintaining high accuracy even with incomplete datasets, regardless of random missing data, data dimensionality, or topological complexity.
-While the correlation-based user and phase identification shows strong resilience to data loss, the switch state identification component, based on supervised learning, is more sensitive to missing data.
-Moreover, the framework's performance is influenced by seasonal variations and voltage fluctuations caused by DERs, highlighting the importance of time-based data selection in ensuring reliable topology identification.
+Specifically, the correlation-based user and phase identification shows strong resilience to data loss.
+However, the switch state identification component, based on supervised learning, is more sensitive to missing and asynchronous data.
+Moreover, the framework's performance is influenced by seasonal variations and voltage fluctuations caused by PVs, highlighting the importance of time-based data selection in ensuring reliable topology identification.
+Future extensions of this work will account for the influence of various flexible assets to enhance the scalability and precision of the framework.